raghavddps2/raghavddps2/README.md

 ### Hola, I'm Raghav Maheshwari! 👋

-- 🔭 I’m currently studying Information Science Engineering at MSRIT.
+- 🔭 I’m and Information Science Engineering graduate and an Associate Software Engineer at Oracle.
-- 🌱 I’m currently learning Computer Science.
+- 🌱 I’m a learner of Computer Science.
 - 💬 Ask me about life and Tech.
 - 📫 How to reach me: [Twitter - @raghavddps2](https://twitter.com/raghavddps2)